gamerzahatv/arch-linux-problem-fix-daily/README.md

-# arch-linux-problem-fix-daily
+# linux-problem-fix-daily
-Experience in fixing archlinux
+Experience in fixing linux